JonathanDelaney/TryTrickThatThough/README.md

 <h1 align="center">Trick That Though</h1>

+<p style="color=red;">Not currently available</p>

 Live website :arrow_down:<br>
 <a href="https://trick-that-though.herokuapp.com/">![alt](./static/images/response.png)</a>

 ## About

 Having looked online for examples of flask games, none could be found so I decided to see if I could programme one myself, without the use of JS.
 This webapp is possibly the only example of a flask/jinja game and (also possibly) the only representation of 4d tic-tac-toe on one board.
 This 'look mom, no JS!' website is an example of what can be done to create front-end interactivity with just html, css and python with flask.
-The game uses innovative methods, to solve for win scenarios and create, dumb, computer opposition.
+The game uses innovative methods, to solve for win scenarios and create dumb, computer opposition.
 In the future I plan to use this method to allow for online mutliplayer playing, implemented using a rest-api.

 ## User Stories